sergijevchuk/java-microkernel/README.md

 # java-microkernel
-This is a java microkernel for dalvikvm
+This is a java microkernel for dalvikvm,java!!!

-To view the source code download and unzip the "src.zip" archive